-- A. Preparation and review of transportation planning reports, contracts, quarterly progress reports and invoices for PL Funds, prepare meeting agenda's, and record meeting minutes. - B. Provide staff support to Lincoln MPO Officials Committee, Technical Advisory Committee, and special committee meetings or public outreach activities and develop notices, agendas, and minutes as needed.
+- A. Preparation and review of transportation planning reports, contracts, quarterly progress reports and invoices for PL Funds, prepare meeting agenda's, and record meeting minutes. - B. Provide staff support to Lincoln MPO Officials Committee, Technical Advisory Committee, and special committee meetings or public outreach activities and develop notices, agendas, and minutes as needed. - C. Prepare and maintain the Unified Planning Work Program. - D. Comply with federal and state MPO certification requirements and review federal/state policies and guidance regarding metropolitan transportation planning and incorporate changes as necessary.

-- C. Prepare and maintain the Unified Planning Work Program. - D. Work jointly with the City of Lincoln, Lancaster County and the State of Nebraska to prepare contractual agreements as required, attend all study meetings, distribute special and annual reports and study documents, review and analyze individual transportation planning projects and studies, and undertake general administrative activities. - E. Comply with federal and state MPO certification requirements and review federal/state policies and guidance regarding metropolitan transportation planning and incorporate changes as necessary. - F. Comply with federal/state transportation Local Public Agency (LPA) initiatives and guidelines - G. Review and certify the transportation planning process. - H. Update and maintain maps of street and highway functional classification within the urban area boundary and Metropolitan Planning Area (Lancaster County). - I. Continue the evaluation on the effectiveness of the MPO's outreach efforts. - J. Evaluate, as needed, the effectiveness of the MPO's Environmental Justice (EJ) efforts. - K. Continue outreach to the freight community in the transportation planning process.
+- E. Comply with federal/state transportation Local Public Agency (LPA) initiatives and guidelines - F. Review and certify the transportation planning process. - G. Update and maintain maps of street and highway functional classification within the urban area boundary and Metropolitan Planning Area (Lancaster County). - H. Continue the evaluation on the effectiveness of the MPO's outreach efforts. - I. Evaluate, as needed, the effectiveness of the MPO's Environmental Justice (EJ) efforts. - J. Continue outreach to the freight community in the transportation planning process.